BrooksPoltl/portfoliov2/content/blog/15-computer-networking/index.md

 Flow: a collection of datagrams belonging to the same end-to-end communication. e.g. a TCP connection.

 Packet switches dont need state for each flow, each packet is self-contained.

+## L6

+### Layering

+layering is the name given to the organization of a system into multiple layers.
+Layers communicate with the layer above and below them.

+sometimes you have to break layer bounds, can cause huge issues. e.g. NATS make it hard/impossible to add new transfer protocols.

+### Reasons for layering

+- Modularity
+- well defined service
+- reuse
+- separation of concerns
+- continuous improvement
+- p2p communications